sarfarajkazi/RT-Contributors/README.md

 ### Prerequisites

-To install this plugin, you will need to setup wordpress project in your computer.
+- To install this plugin, you will need to setup wordpress project in your computer.
+- Go to Settings menu of a wordpress dashboard -> Discussion and change default avatar for users without a custom avatar of their own.
+- Add new users having role author.
+Go to USERS -> add new  -> select role 'author'.

 ### Installing